Enapter/marketplace/power_meters/README.md

 # Power Meters

 Power meters are devices that are used to measure the electric power usage of a building, facility, or system.
-They are used in a wide range of residential, commercial, and industrial applications, and are available in a variety of sizes and configurations to meet the specific measurement needs of different properties.
-Some of the key features to consider when choosing a power meter include accuracy, measurement range, data logging capabilities, and compatibility with different electrical systems.
-Power meters are an essential component of any electrical system and are used to monitor and control energy usage for a variety of purposes.
-They can help to reduce energy consumption, improve energy efficiency, and lower energy costs.